ioccc-src/mkiocccentry/jparse/README.md

 As a stand-alone tool it is less useful, perhaps save for validating json documents and to see how it works.
 The library is much more useful because you can integrate it into your own applications and work with the parsed tree.
-More details on the library will be documented at a later date although we do give a bit of information below.
+More details (beyond the man page) on the library will be documented at a later date, depending on need, although we do give a bit of information below.

 We also have some additional tools, some of which will be documented later and some of which are documented below, namely `jstrencode` and `jstrdecode`.